pamphlette/SWE1/README.md

+All-in-one plant management app for hobbyists that have too many plants to name them.
+If you're the sort of person that propagates 10 plants at a time, sows some exotic seeds or just wants to share a bunch of plants ready to trade at a given time and are sick of keeping things in your phone's notes...this might be for you.

+**CURRENT STATUS: **Back-end functional + basic front end.
+No features beyond adding/editing plants.

 BACKEND:

 This is a lightweight, RESTful API built using Flask and SQLite, designed to help manage simple data models—such as inventories,  task scheduling, collections, or lists of other items with full CRUD functionality.
 It includes a minimal but functional frontend integration and can be extended to handle different schemas and use cases.